Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 complete, mission accomplished, let's leave nation-building to the government and retire as glorious heroes.

-IF you do want to continue playing Hell's Rebels, though, then the Crux still exists and the situation is the following:
+If you do want to continue playing Hell's Rebels, though, then the Crux still exists and the situation is the following:

 Kintargo is free for now, and Cheliax is busy fighting the Glorious Reclamation